Volcanic dam

 A volcanic dam is a type of natural dam produced directly or indirectly by volcanism, which holds or temporarily restricts the flow of surface water in existing streams, like a man-made dam.
-There are two main types of volcanic dams, those created by the flow of molten lava, and those created by the primary or secondary deposition of pyroclastic material and debris.
-This classification generally excludes other, often larger and longer lived dam-type geologic features, separately termed crater lakes, although these volcanic centers may be associated with the source of material for volcanic dams, and the lowest portion of its confining rim may be considered as such a dam, especially if the lake level within the crater is relatively high.
+There are two main types of volcanic dams: those created by the flow of molten lava, and those created by the primary or secondary deposition of pyroclastic material and debris.
+This classification generally excludes other, often larger and longer-lived dam-type geologic features, separately termed crater lakes, although these volcanic centers may be associated with the source of material for volcanic dams, and the lowest portion of its confining rim may be considered as such a dam, especially if the lake level within the crater is relatively high.

-Volcanic dams generally occur worldwide, in association with former and active volcanic provinces, and are known to have existed in the geologic record, in historic times and occur in the present day.
+Volcanic dams generally occur worldwide, in association with former and active volcanic provinces, and are known to have existed in the geologic record, in historic times, and in the present day.
 Their removal or failure is similarly recorded.
-The longevity, and extent varies widely, having periods ranging from a few days, weeks or years to several hundred thousand years or more, and dimensions ranging from a few meters to hundreds, to several thousand.
+Their longevity and extent varies widely, having periods ranging from a few days, weeks, or years to several hundred thousand years or more, and dimensions ranging from a few meters to several thousand.

-The emplacement, internal structure, distribution and longevity of such dams can be related variously to the amount, rapidity and duration of (primary) geothermal energy released, and the rock material made available; other considerations include the rock types produced, their physical and toughness characteristics, and their various modes of deposition.
-Depositional modes include gravity flow of molten lava at the surface, gravity flow or fall of pyroclastics through the air, as well as the redistribution and transportation of those materials by gravity and water.
+The emplacement, internal structure, distribution, and longevity of such dams can be related variously to the amount, rapidity, and duration of (primary) geothermal energy released and the rock material made available; other considerations include the rock types produced, their physical and toughness characteristics, and their various modes of deposition.
+Depositional modes include gravity flow of molten lava at the surface, gravity flow or fall of pyroclastics through the air, and the redistribution and transportation of those materials by gravity and water.